-This section provides a description of surveys (i.e., Student, Parent, Teacher) used during the school-year, and a summary of results from the survey(s).
+This section provides a description of surveys (i.e., Student, Parent, Teacher) used during the schoolyear, and a summary of results from the survey(s).

 As a school, we regularly ask our students, parents, and staff to respond to questions about our programs that we offer.
-We have discovered that such an activity provides us with valuable feedback about how we are doing in our quest to provide an exemplary education to the students who walk our hallways and/or continue their distant learning journey.
-Our goal is always to provide a student-centered environment that provides every child with a rigorous, standards-based curriculum in every content area.
+We have discovered that such an activity provides us with valuable feedback about how we are doing in our quest to provide an exemplary education to the students who walk our hallways.
+Some of our surveys, and the implications are below.